mtumilowicz/angularjs-weather-forecast/README.md

     * everything within AngularJS (directives, filters, controllers, services, ...) is created and wired using dependency injection
 * **Injector** - dependency injection container
 * **Module** - a container for the different parts of an app including controllers, services, filters, directives which configures the Injector
+    * when AngularJS starts, it will use the configuration of the module with the name defined by the `ng-app` directive, including the configuration of all modules that this module depends on
 * **Service** - reusable business logic independent of views